swagger-api/swagger-ui/README.md

 Parameter Name | Description
 --- | ---
 url | The url pointing to API definition (normally `swagger.json` or `swagger.yaml`).
 Will be ignored if `urls` or `spec` is used. urls | An array of API definition objects (`{url: "<url>", name: "<name>"}`) used by Topbar plugin.
-When used and Topbar plugin is enabled, the `url` parameter will not be parsed. urls.primaryName | When using `urls`, you can use this subparameter select an initial spec instead of defaulting to the first one.
-Useful as a query parameter to link to a specific spec. spec | A JSON object describing the OpenAPI Specification.
+When used and Topbar plugin is enabled, the `url` parameter will not be parsed.
+Names and URLs must be unique among all items in this array, since they're used as identifiers. urls.primaryName | When using `urls`, you can use this subparameter.
+If the value matches the name of a spec provided in `urls`, that spec will be displayed when Swagger-UI loads, instead of defaulting to the first spec in `urls`. spec | A JSON object describing the OpenAPI Specification.
 When used, the `url` parameter will not be parsed.
 This is useful for testing manually-generated specifications without hosting them. validatorUrl | By default, Swagger-UI attempts to validate specs against swagger.io's online validator.
 You can use this parameter to set a different validator URL, for example for locally deployed validators ([Validator Badge](https://github.com/swagger-api/validator-badge)).
 Setting it to `null` will disable validation. dom_id | The id of a dom element inside which SwaggerUi will put the user interface for swagger.